 While there are many airline and points and miles bloggers that would vehemently disagree with this position, some have numerous reasons not to fly American, American’s high-level execs seem more than happy to accept their bonuses related to the airline’s stellar performance (Ahem).

 Before you gasp at American’s number two position, I will explain more.
 This survey is related to airlines honoring flight compensation, as well as the quality of their product.
 In the EU, airlines have to provide significant delay compensation to passengers on flights departing from European Union countries and flights on EU airlines headed to the EU.
 That’s because of EU regulation 261.

-If your flight is departing from a country in the European Union, airlines are required to compensate passengers between €250 and €600 cash for flight delays of over 3 hours, for cancellations and for involuntary denied boardings due to overbooking.
+If your flight is departing from a country in the European Union, airlines are required to compensate passengers between €250 EUR and €600 EUR cash for flight delays of over 3 hours, for cancellations, and for involuntary denied boardings due to overbooking.

 The amount depends on the distance of the flight.
-This policy also applies in Iceland, Liechtenstein, Norway and Switzerland, and to award tickets, not just paid tickets.
+This policy also applies to Iceland, Liechtenstein, Norway, and Switzerland, and to award tickets, not just paid tickets.

 They’ve named Qatar Airways the best airline in the world.
 The second best is American Airlines and the third best is Aeromexico.

 These ratings are based on service quality and a willingness to pay up.
-EasyJet, Ryanair, Air Transat and Eurowings are listed as having the worst airline service in the world.
+EasyJet, Ryanair, Air Transat, and Eurowings are listed as having the worst airline service in the world.
 I can certainly vouch that flying Easyjet is not a pleasant experience, as I flew with them last summer and I reviewed my delayed flight.
 Ryanair is no surprise either, there are so many reasons not to fly on Ryanair, not least to avoid bleeding from your ears!
-It’s no surprise that mainstream media has reported that they are not keen on paying up either.
-In the past, they had a plane grounded and seized for not paying the French authorities, so what chance does a regular passenger have?